-Mayor Sam Adams of Portland, Oregon was elected Mayor of Portland in May 2008 with 58% of the vote.
+Mayor Sam Adams of Portland, Oregon was elected Mayor of Portland in May 2008 and served until 2012.
 Prior to being elected Mayor, Adams served as a Commissioner on the City Council for four years earning a reputation as a "policy-driven" advocate for sustainability, public transit, transportation planning, the arts, and gay rights.

 Adams gravitated to politics as a University of Oregon intern for Congressman Peter DeFazio where he stayed on staff until 1987.
 He then went to work for the Oregon House Democratic Campaign Committee and at that time the Democratic Majority Leader Carl Hosticka.
 Adams turned his focus to Portland in 1991, where he successfully managed Vera Katz’s first campaign for mayor.
 At age 29, he began the first of 11 years as the youngest mayoral chief of staff in the city’s history.

-As the Commissioner-in-charge of the newly reorganized Bureau of Planning and Sustainability, Mayor Adams brings renewed focus to developing and implementing plans that will not only keep Portland livable, vibrant, and economically healthy, but will also increase Portland’s status as a national leader in sustainable planning and development.
-He is proud of Portland earning the title of America’s most sustainable city, and wants to see Portland earn the title of world’s most sustainable city in the future.
+As the Commissioner-in-charge of the newly reorganized Bureau of Planning and Sustainability, Mayor Adams brought renewed focus to developing and implementing plans that kept Portland livable, vibrant, and economically healthy, and increased Portland’s status as a national leader in sustainable planning and development.